GET STARTED | Get Your Fair Cash Offer Today

 Renovating a House with Asbestos: What Sellers Need to Know

-To build trust with buyers who are often worried about safety, sellers should be honest about any asbestos they know about or any work they’ve done to get rid of it when they’re marketing their house.
+To build trust with buyers who are often worried about safety, sellers should be honest about any asbestos they know about or any work they’ve done to get rid of it when marketing their house.
 To avoid legal problems and maybe even make their home more appealing in Chicago’s competitive real estate market, buyers who take action to remove asbestos can help avoid problems.

 Disclosing Asbestos Presence in Real Estate Transactions